CoverMy Pet FAQs

 Illnesses: Covered 14 days from the policy start date.

-All other claims: Covered 14 days from the policy start date.
+All other claims (third party liability, holiday cancellation, theft or straying): Covered 14 days from the policy start date.

 Yes!
 If you insure two or more pets, you’ll get a multi-pet discount which makes it even more affordable to protect your furry family.